SzymonNastaly/SzymonNastaly.github.io/content/blog/four-months-in-oman/index.md

 And of course, one should also see the desert!
 While the majority of central Oman is considered desert, only small parts of it have the beautiful sand dunes.
 The most famous location for those is called _Wahiba sands_.
-Together with multiple other cars and professional guides (this is recommended if you don't want to get lost or stuck), we drove through the desert, camped on a dune.
+Together with multiple other cars and professional guides (this is recommended if you don't want to die), we drove through the desert and camped on a dune.

 {{ ri(
     path="wahabi-sands-dune.jpg",